mattwigway/trb-quarto/README.md

 Words and tables are counted automatically; words in tables do not count towards the total word count, and neither does the title page.
 You can override the word count by setting `nwords: number_of_words` in your YAML front matter, and `ntables: number_of_tables` likewise.
 The word count should be reliable, however the table count may fail to detect some tables depending on how they are represented in the Quarto document.

+## Page header

+By default, the page header is generated automatically, listing family names of all authors if there are three or fewer, and the first author et al. if there are more.
+You can override this by specifying `authorheader: "Desired header"` in your YAML front matter.

 ## Submission date

 You need to include a `date` field in your YAML front matter.